Newton’s First Two Laws Applied to the DeadliftStrength Training 3 min Read

 When it comes to pulling your next deadlift PR off the floor, why does physics matter?
 Because matter has…

-To have a great conventional deadlift you need to have strength throughout the entire body.
-Your deadlift will only be has strong as the weakest link in the chain.
+To have a great conventional deadlift, you need to have strength throughout the entire body.
+Therefore, your deadlift will only be as strong as the weakest link in the chain.

-The single best exercise to improve your deadlift is, well, more deadlifts.
+The single best exercise to improve your deadlift is more deadlifts.

 But that advice is most useful for seasoned trainees who have brought all of their weaknesses up to par.